-For on-the-ground restoration projects, a guideline publication consulted in most of the salmon habitat prioritization processes applied to WRIA 20 basins in recent years is "A Review of Stream Restoration Techniques and a Hierarchical Strategy for Prioritizing Restoration in Pacific Northwest Watersheds" (Roni, Beechie, Bilby, Leonetti, Pollock and Pess, 2002).
-This publication presents the results of an analysis by Northwest Fisheries Science Center scientists of several types of restoration approaches and their effects on multiple salmonid species over time.
-The primary recommendations promoted in this publication have been adopted by the North Pacific Coast Lead Entity in its project prioritization process (NPCLE, 2007), and they serve as the default prioritization guidance for projects that have not yet been identified and ranked in this document.
+NPCLE has used "A Review of Stream Restoration Techniques and a Hierarchical Strategy for Prioritizing Restoration in Pacific Northwest Watersheds" (Roni, Beechie, Bilby, Leonetti, Pollock and Pess, 2002) as a guideline publication to create a prioritization process for on-the-ground salmon habitat restoration projects in WRIA 20 basins.
+This publication presents the results of an analysis by the Northwest Fisheries Science Center of several types of restoration approaches and their effects on multiple salmonid species over time.
+The primary recommendations promoted in this publication have been adopted by NPCLE in its project prioritization process (NPCLE, 2007), and they serve as the default prioritization guidance for projects that have not yet been identified and ranked in this document.